5 Steps to Ensure your Microservices Are Running Optimally

-It seems like everyone is into microservices these days, and monolith architectures are slowly fading into obscurity.
+These days, it seems like everyone is into microservices and monolith architectures are slowly fading into obscurity.

 Trends come and go, of course, and the attention they get is often exaggerated and doesn’t reflect what’s really going on.
 With microservices, though, there seems to be more consensus that the trend is here to stay.
 It makes sense.
 Conceptually, microservices extend the same principles that engineers have employed for decades.

 Once you do commit to the microservices architecture, here are five rules to keep in mind to run them successfully.

 Separation of Concerns (SoC), a design principle stating that software should be built with distinct sections determined by “concern” or overall function, has been employed for more than 30 years to dictate how technology should be built.
 In monolithic applications, it is reflected in the separation of presentation, business and data layers in typical 3-tier architecture.